 This school meals film shows the meals service in operation and the quality and range of food available in secondary schools.

 In 2007 we launched our rewards website www.fresh-eating.co.uk to encourage healthy eating in schools.
 Pupils who register on the web site collect points when they choose a healthy option from the lunch menu.
 When they have enough points they can claim a reward.
 The rewards for this academic year are Bowling and Cinema tickets.

 Families on a low income or who receive income support, family credit or income-based jobseekers allowance may be entitled to free school meals.

 Free school meals applications can be made at any time during the year and free meals will be provided from the date the application is approved.

 The following recipes are a sample from our Primary lunch menu.
 If you would like any other recipes from the Primary or Secondary lunch menus, please contact us on 01786 442463 or email us.

 Please note that during prolonged periods of bad weather our weekly menus may be different from planned and could vary from school to school.
 If you have any concerns about this, please contact your school for more information.
 Our catering staff will be happy to discuss the menu for the day with you and ensure that the food is suitable for your child.

 We cater for internal functions and hospitality ranging from tea, coffee and home baking for small groups to full dinners and buffets for larger functions such as Burns Suppers and Secondary school parties.

-The Functions and Hospitality Brochure gives a selection of the most popular menu items available.
+The Function and Hospitality Brochure gives a selection of the most popular menu items available.
 Please contact us if you would like to discuss any alternative catering.

 Other Catering Services